jqcorreia/kardan/README.md

     docker images

+As the result you will see the listing of all the locally available images and among them the newly built `denv` image.

-    REPOSITORY          TAG                 IMAGE ID            CREATED              VIRTUAL SIZE denv                latest              28449a03cc52        About a minute ago   921.7 MB .
+    REPOSITORY          TAG                 IMAGE ID            CREATED              VIRTUAL SIZE denv                latest              28449a03cc52        About a minute ago   921.7 MB ...
-    .
-    .

-As you can see there is an image called `denv`.

 To run an interactive session into the built container execute: